Understanding My Bill

 Charges, Credits and Anticipated Credits section of the sample bill

-Charges: The charges section contains your semester tuition, housing, meal plan, student life fee and other miscellaneous charges including the orientation fee, course fees, parking passes and fines.
+Charges: This section includes your semester tuition, housing, meal plan, student life fee, and any other additional charges such as the orientation fee, course fees, parking passes, and fines.

-Credits and anticipated credits: The credits/anticipated credits section contains all your payments, deposits, loans, scholarships and grants that are applied to the charges to reduce your balance due.
-You must have all financial aid documents complete in order to receive the full amount.
-Check your One Stop Checklist on MyStetson to see if you are missing requirements.
+Credits and anticipated credits: This section lists all your payments, deposits, loans, scholarships, and grants that are applied to reduce your balance.
+To receive the full amount, make sure all your financial aid documents are complete.
+You can check your One Stop Checklist on MyStetson to see if any requirements are still pending.

 3. Billing Summary